Leicester railway station: London, Midland and Scottish Railway

 Until the line from Matlock to Chinley through Millers Dale was closed by the Beeching cuts, the 'main lines' were those from London to Manchester, carrying named expresses such as The Palatine.
 Express trains to Leeds and Scotland such as the Thames-Clyde Express tended to use the Erewash Valley Line before proceeding on to the Settle and Carlisle Line.
 Expresses to Edinburgh, such as The Waverley travelled through Corby and Nottingham.

-British Railways
+British Rail

-When sectorisation was introduced in the 1980s, the station was served by the InterCity sector until the privatisation of British Railways.
+When sectorisation was introduced in the 1980s, the station was served by the InterCity sector until the privatisation of British Rail.

-With the advent of power signalling in 1986, the signal box and the crossovers disappeared, and the tracks approaching the station were relaid to allow trains from any direction to enter or leave any platform.
+With the advent of power signalling in 1986, the signal box and the crossovers disappeared; the tracks approaching the station were relaid to allow trains from any direction to enter or leave any platform.

 Privatisation

 Upon the privatisation of British Rail, the station became owned by Railtrack and later Network Rail; however, in common with most British railway stations, the day-to-day operation was contracted out to the largest user of the station, in this case Midland Mainline.
 Midland Mainline continued to refurbish the station with the installation of a large electronic departure board in the station entrance hall and smaller boards on all platforms.

 In 2006, work was started on the installation of automatic ticket gates to cut down on fare evasion.
 Leicester City Council issued plans for the redevelopment of the station and the surrounding area including a total of eight platforms.

 Re-surfacing of the platforms took place throughout 2010.